 Public Information Assist Team (PIAT)

-Public Information Assist Team Area of Responsibility Map with team logoThe Public Information Assist Team provides unique, interagency crisis communication experience and technical expertise to help Incident Commanders and Federal On Scene Coordinators meet their objectives of truth and transparency of operations for the public.
+Public Information Assist Team Area of Responsibility Map with team logoThe Public Information Assist Team provides unique, interagency crisis communication experience and technical expertise.
+PIAT is a specialized resource under the National Contingency Plan (NCP), administered by the U.S. Coast Guard National Strike Force Coordination Center (NSFCC).

 The PIAT responds to oil spills or hazmat incidents to support a Coast Guard or EPA FOSC, but is also available for other incidents such as natural disasters.
-The team maintains a response standard of mobilizing two members within six hours of activation and, if needed, two additional members within 12 hours.
+The team maintains a response standard of mobilizing two members within 24 hours.

 Members deploy with a response kit that includes all the equipment necessary to meet the public and media’s information needs, and enables the PIAT to be self-sufficient during the initial response.
 The services PIAT members provide during a response may include, but are not limited to: